dtcenter/METplus-Training/docs/Tutorial/v5.0/Basic_Verification_Statistics_Review.rst

    cat_thresh = [&lt;10.5, &lt;13.7, &lt;15.5];

 This time, the rewrite changed the final inequality to match the first two while also keeping the final bin of values that METplus will calculate, >=15.5, consistent with the desired information.
-More information on how MET creates the value bins from multicategory thresholds is provided in the :ref:`MET Example of Multicategorical Forecast Verification <met-ex-multicat-fcst-verif>`.
+More information on how MET creates the value bins from multicategory thresholds is provided in the :ref:`MET Example of Multicategorical Forecast Verification <met_ex_multicat_fcst_verif>`.

 Now that you know a bit more about verification measures for multicategorical, deterministic forecasts, it’s time to show how you can access those same statistics in METplus!